ArminJo/arduino-test-compile/README.md

 This action does a test-compile of one or more [Arduino programs](https://github.com/ArminJo/Arduino-Simple-DSO/actions) in a repository each with different compile parameters.<br/>
 It can be used e.g. to test-compile all examples contained in an [Arduino library repository](https://github.com/ArminJo/NeoPatterns/actions).<br/>
 It uses the [arduino-cli program](https://github.com/arduino/arduino-cli) for compiling.<br/>
 It is not required, that the sketch resides in a directory with the same name (as Arduino IDE requires it).
-The appropriate directory is then created on the fly before test-compiling.
+The appropriate directory is created on the fly before test-compiling.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://spdx.org/licenses/MIT.html)
 [![Build Status](https://github.com/ArminJo/Github-Actions/workflows/arduino-test-compile-Test/badge.svg)](https://github.com/ArminJo/Github-Actions/actions)